-Procedures for Institutional Disciplinary Action In Cases Of Alleged Dating Violence, Domestic Violence, Sexual Assault, Or Stalking.
+Kapi'olani Community College's Response Procedures In Cases Of Alleged Dating Violence, Domestic Violence, Sexual Assault, Or Stalking.

-The College has procedures in place that serve to support victims who report sexual assault, domestic violence, dating violence, and stalking, including informing individuals about their right to file criminal charges as well as the availability of counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance and other services on and/or off campus as well as additional remedies to prevent contact between a complainant and an accused party, such as housing, academic, transportation and working accommodations, if reasonably available.
+Kapi olani Community College has procedures in place that serve to support victims who report sexual assault, domestic violence, dating violence, and stalking, including informing individuals about their right to file criminal charges as well as the availability of counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance and other services on and/or off campus as well as additional remedies to prevent contact between a complainant and an accused party, such as housing, academic, transportation and working accommodations, if reasonably available.
 The Title IX Coordinator will make such accommodations, if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to local law enforcement.
 Students and employees should contact the Title IX Coordinator for more information about or to request these kinds of accommodations.

-If a report of domestic violence, dating violence, sexual assault or stalking is reported to the College, below are the procedures that the Title IX Coordinator will follow:
+If a report of domestic violence, dating violence, sexual assault or stalking is reported to Kapi'olani Community College, below are the procedures that the Title IX Coordinator will follow: